Topic

 Lessons from Anthony Levandowski

-Anthony Levandowski is a pioneering engineer and entrepreneur whose work at Google, Uber, and Otto defined the early trajectory of the autonomous vehicle industry.
-Known for his aggressive engineering pace and provocative vision for artificial intelligence, his career offers a complex study in rapid innovation, high-stakes competition, and the evolving
+Anthony Levandowski is an engineer and entrepreneur whose work at Google, Uber, and Otto shaped autonomous vehicles’ early trajectory, making his career a complex study of rapid innovation, aggressive engineering, high-stakes competition, and humanity’s changing relationship with technology.

 Lessons from George Hotz

-George Hotz, the hacker known as geohot, has transitioned from breaking consumer electronics to building the future of autonomous vehicles and artificial intelligence.
-His philosophy emphasizes radical simplicity, the decentralization of power, and a deep-seated belief that the universe is fundamentally computational.
-Part 1: The Art of Hacking & Engineering
+George Hotz, the hacker known as geohot, moved from breaking consumer electronics toward autonomous vehicles and artificial intelligence, guided by radical simplicity, decentralized power, and a worldview in which the universe is fundamentally computational.

 Lessons from Gian Segato